university-of-york/faculty-dev-actions/readme.md

 ## gem-changelog-update-check

-Used for pull requests to check if the CHANGELOG.md (or specified file) has been updated if files in the `lib/` directory have been updated.
+Used for pull requests to check if the changelog has been updated if files in the `lib/`, `bin/`, or `spec/` directories have been updated.
 The test will return a fail if changes are required but haven't been made.

 ### Inputs